iclighthouse/DRC_standards/DRC20/DRC20.md

 allowance: (_owner: Address, _spender: Address) -> (remaining: nat) query;
 ```
 #### approvals
-Returns all your approvals with a non-zero amount.
+Returns all `_owner`s approvals with a non-zero amount.
 OPTIONAL - This method can be used to improve usability, but the method may not be present.
 ``` candid
 approvals: (_owner: Address) -> (allowances: vec Allowance) query;